danobi/te/README.md

 Requirements
 ============
-In order to build `te` you need the ncurses header files.
+In order to build `te` you need:

+- ncurses header files

+- an OS that has supports the SIGWINCH signal.

 Installation